 Income figures are intended as a guide only.

 Some of the large insurance brokers offer structured graduate training schemes.
-These are competitive and usually a 2:1 or above is required, although some companies will accept a 2:2.
+These are competitive and usually require a 2:1 or above, although some schemes, such as the Lloyd's Graduate Programme, will accept a 2:2.

 You will need to have:

-Although pre-entry experience is not essential, work experience with a broking house or insurance company can improve your chances.
+Although it's not essential to have pre-entry experience, work experience with a broking house or insurance company can improve your chances.
 Many of the major insurance companies have work placement or summer internships programmes.
 Competition for places is strong and employers often ask for a predicted 2:1 or above.